Skip to content

 Treatment of sprained ankles

-Full recovery from an ankle sprain aims to restore the normal range of motion to your ankle joint and strengthen its ligaments and supporting muscle.
-Exercises specific to your rehabilitation can help prevent re-occurrence.
+Full recovery from an ankle sprain aims to restore the normal range of motion to the joint and strengthen the ligaments and supporting muscles.
+Targeted rehabilitation exercises are important to restore balance (proprioception) and help prevent a recurrence of the injury.

 If you have suffered from an ankle injury, you should see an experienced podiatrist who can diagnose your condition and give appropriate treatment.